JeremyCade/jeremycade.github.io/curriculum_vitae.md

 ## Work

+#### Current, Senior Software Engineer, Lüp

+Lüp provides full-service technology solutions for the Events industry throughout Australia and New Zealand.

+- Team Lead for a distributed multi-cultural, multiple platform team.
+- Ownership of all technology infrastructure including onsite networking and 1000+ iOS devices.
+- Ownership of the full technology software stack

 #### 2015 - 2016, Senior Software Architect, SSW

 SSW is a Microsoft Gold Partner in Application Development, Application Lifecycle Management, Collaboration and Content, Digital Advertising and Management and Visualization.